-The entirety of all truth about Jesus hinges on his resurrection.
+The credibility of Jesus hinges on his resurrection.

-If Jesus rose from the dead, then his claim of deity is valid, along with his promise of eternal life and his other pronouncements.
+If Jesus rose from the dead, his claim to deity is valid, and so are his other pronouncements.

-However, if the resurrection never occurred, then everything he said about himself, God, the Old Testament, or future events was a fabrication.
+However, if he was never resurrected, everything he said about himself, God, heaven, the Old Testament, and future events was a fabrication.

-There is ample evidence supporting the resurrection of Jesus.
+There is ample evidence for the resurrection of Jesus.

 Powerful Enemies

-Jesus was popular among the ordinary folks of his day, but he was despised by the Jewish religious authorities and Roman government officials who ruled Israel.
+Jesus was popular among ordinary people of his day, but he was despised by the Jewish religious authorities and the Roman government officials who ruled Israel.

 The Jewish leaders considered Jesus blasphemous because he claimed to be the Messiah.
-The Roman officials considered him a threat to Israel’s social order because he spoke publicly about establishing a kingdom on earth.
+The Roman officials considered him a threat to Israel’s social order because he publicly spoke of establishing a kingdom on earth.

 Both groups wanted him out of the picture for these reasons.

-The Jewish leaders were familiar with the Old Testament prophecies concerning the Messiah’s resurrection.
+The Jewish leaders were familiar with Old Testament prophecies about the Messiah’s resurrection.
 They knew Jesus had publicly stated that he would rise from the dead.
-After his death, they worried his disciples would steal the body from the grave and contend the resurrection had occurred.
+After his death, they worried that his disciples would steal the body from the grave and claim the resurrection had occurred.

-To preclude this possibility, the Jewish leaders persuaded the Roman governor to seal his tomb and station sixteen elite soldiers around it to guard against theft.
-These soldiers faced the death penalty if they failed their mission.
+To prevent this possibility, the Jewish leaders persuaded the Roman governor to seal the tomb and station sixteen elite soldiers around it to guard against theft.
+These soldiers faced the death penalty if they failed in their mission.

 Resurrection Proclaimed

-Upon finding the tomb empty, the disciples declared that Jesus had indeed risen from the dead.
-The religious and social disruption that the Jewish and Roman authorities feared began to unfold.
+Upon finding the tomb empty, the disciples declared that Jesus had indeed risen from the dead, and the religious and social disruption that the Jewish and Roman authorities feared began to unfold.

 Fainting Theory

-Jesus was severely beaten the night before his crucifixion, almost to the point of death.
+Jesus was severely beaten the night before his crucifixion, nearly to the point of death.
 The next day, he was forced to drag his cross through Jerusalem until he collapsed from exhaustion.
-Then he hung on it for several hours in the hot sun before being speared.
+He then hung on it for several hours in the hot sun before being speared.
 He was subsequently wrapped in a burial cloth and entombed for three days without food or water.

-Even if Jesus had merely fainted on the cross, his prior mistreatment, the spearing, and the subsequent lack of hydration and nourishment would have rendered him too weak to unravel his burial encasement, break the hardened seal around the massive stone blocking his tomb entrance, roll the stone away from the inside, and then surprise and overpower sixteen guards by himself.
+Even if Jesus had merely fainted on the cross, his prior mistreatment, the spearing, and the subsequent lack of hydration and nourishment would have left him too weak to unravel his burial shroud, break the hardened seal around the massive stone blocking his tomb entrance, roll the stone away from the inside, and then surprise and overpower sixteen guards by himself.

 Several friends of Jesus prepared his body for burial.
-They would have refused to entomb him had they discovered he was still breathing.
+They would have refused to entomb him if they had discovered he was still breathing.

 Stolen Body Theory

-Many skeptics say the disciples stole the body of Jesus from his tomb.
+Many skeptics claim the disciples stole the body of Jesus from his tomb.
 However, this scenario also seems unlikely.

-This theory would have also required a ragtag group of despondent men to defeat a highly motivated squad of professional soldiers before they robbed the grave.
-The disciples lacked the necessary determination to accomplish this.
+This theory would also have required a ragtag group of despondent men to defeat a highly motivated squad of professional soldiers before they robbed the grave.
+The disciples lacked the determination to do so.

-Stealing the body and promoting a myth that Jesus had risen from the dead would have exposed the disciples to ridicule and potential execution.
+Stealing the body and promoting the myth that Jesus had risen from the dead would have exposed the disciples to ridicule and possible execution.

-Plotting a comeback strategy on behalf of a dead leader based on an easily refutable lie was the last thing on their minds.
+Plotting a comeback strategy on behalf of a deceased leader based on an easily refutable lie was the last thing on their minds.

 Wrong Tomb Theory

-Other skeptics contend that Mary, Mary Magdalene, Salome, Joanna, Peter, and John went to the wrong tomb that first Easter, or the Jewish and Roman authorities relocated the body to a different tomb before their visit.
+Other skeptics contend that Mary, Mary Magdalene, Salome, Joanna, Peter, and John went to the wrong tomb on the first Easter, or that the Jewish and Roman authorities relocated the body to another tomb before their visit.

 Public Appearances

-Following his resurrection, Jesus appeared bodily to large and small groups for the next forty days, including one gathering of over five hundred people.
+After his resurrection, Jesus appeared in bodily form to large and small groups for the next forty days, including one gathering of more than five hundred people.
 People touched him.
 He ascended to heaven before a live audience.

-The Jewish leaders and Roman officials could not deny these appearances or explain them away as hallucinations.
+The Jewish leaders and Roman officials could neither deny these appearances nor explain them away as hallucinations.

 No Contemporary Refutation

-After Jesus ascended to heaven, his resurrection became a pivotal doctrine in the burgeoning Christian church, which grew quickly despite systematic persecution.
+After Jesus ascended to heaven, his resurrection became a pivotal doctrine in the burgeoning Christian church, which grew rapidly despite systematic persecution.

-None of this would have occurred had the Jewish leaders and Roman authorities been able to refute the resurrection of Jesus and his subsequent appearances.
+None of this would have occurred if the Jewish leaders and Roman authorities had been able to refute the resurrection of Jesus and his subsequent appearances.

-Imagine today that a small, obscure clique started espousing that Jimmy Carter, the deceased former president of the United States, had claimed to be God, fulfilled ancient prophecies, healed the sick, rose from the grave three days after his burial, repeatedly appeared to audiences large and small for forty days, and then ascended into heaven.
+Imagine that today a small, obscure clique began espousing that Jimmy Carter, the deceased former president of the United States, had claimed to be God, fulfilled ancient prophecies, healed the sick, rose from the grave three days after his burial, repeatedly appeared to audiences large and small for forty days, and then ascended into heaven.

-This story would not gain much traction because the people alive during his lifetime and still with us today would testify that these events never occurred.
+This story would not gain much traction because the people who lived during his lifetime and are still with us today would testify that these events never occurred.

-There would be no archived news accounts about his life and death that supported these claims.
+There would be no archived news accounts documenting his life and death that supported these claims.
 His body could be exhumed.
-The prophecies he allegedly fulfilled, if any, would be suspect.
+The prophecies he allegedly fulfilled would be suspect.
 New books belatedly proclaiming his deity would be universally mocked.

-The oldest copies of the first four New Testament books, which describe the life and death of Jesus, have been dated to within a few decades of his resurrection.
-There are no known contemporaneous texts refuting this event.
+The oldest copies of the first four New Testament books, which recount the life and death of Jesus, date to within a few decades of his resurrection.
+There are no known contemporary texts that refute this event.

-If these rebuttals ever existed, we would have many copies of them, because the ruling elite at the time would have widely distributed them across the region to discredit Jesus and the early church.
+If these rebuttals ever existed, we would have many copies, because the ruling elite at the time would have widely distributed them throughout the region to discredit Jesus and the early church.

 High Price For Advocacy

-Every disciple, except John, was executed for proclaiming that Jesus was the Messiah.
+Every disciple, except John, was executed for preaching that Jesus was the Messiah.

 Nobody is willing to die for an unpopular myth.
-Each of these men had ample time and motivation to recant his testimony before dying, but none did.
+Each of these men had ample time and motivation to recant his testimony before dying, yet none did.

 Read More About Jesus

-Jesus is the second person in the Trinity.
+Jesus is the second person of the Trinity.
 His attributes are described throughout the Bible.
-Jesus is unique among the founders of the other major religions.
+He is unique among the founders of other major religions.
 There is a plausible explanation for his virgin birth.